 “But if you find people with Lynch syndrome before they develop cancer, you can take the proper precautions (such as regular colonoscopies, starting at an early age) and prevent colorectal cancer,” she says.
 “For women with Lynch, once they are done having children, a complete hysterectomy will eliminate the possibility of uterine and ovarian cancer.”

-Hampel had worked tirelessly, yet unsuccessfully, to find a funding partner for a statewide Lynch testing program.
+Hampel had worked tirelessly, yet unsuccessfully, to find a funding partner for a statewide LS testing program.
 And then Pelotonia funded the OCCPI program with an initial $3.5 million that grew to $4.3 million.
-The study enrolled more than 3,300 newly diagnosed colorectal patients from all over Ohio.
-Hampel reported that 147 tested positive for Lynch syndrome, and the tests of these people’s relatives found another 223 with Lynch syndrome, with another 101 colorectal cancer patients found to have a hereditary cancer syndrome other than Lynch, Hampel says.
+The study enrolled more than 3,300 newly diagnosed colorectal cancer patients from all over Ohio.
+Hampel reported that 147 tested positive for LS, and the tests of these people’s relatives found another 223 who had it, Still another 101 colorectal cancer patients were found to have a hereditary cancer syndrome other than LS, Hampel says.

 These Pelotonia-funded genetic tests saved lives.
 Three other statewide screening programs funded by Pelotonia now use a similar approach for endometrial cancer, lung cancer and breast cancer.